ICELAND'S RING ROAD: THE ADVENTURERS DREAM

 I’m sure you’ve heard of the Blue Lagoon, probably the most famous hot spring pool in the world.
 It’s conveniently located about 20km from Keflavik International Airport, so those even with a 6-hour layover can hop on over for a couple hours of relaxation.

 Well, relaxation comes with a price.
 Blue Lagoon costs about $75/person without a reservation and $50/person with a reservation.
 Some of the travelers we met had said that it is crowded and outlined with gifts shops and overpriced cafeterias.
 Gag me.

-Myvatn is smaller, quieter, prettier, and the cheaper option.
-Located almost on the complete opposite side of Iceland, it is designed for the travelers and natives.
+Myvatn is smaller, quieter, prettier, and cheaper option.
+Located almost on the complete opposite side of Iceland, it is designed for travelers and natives.
 With a student ID, the cost is around $18 and I’m not even sure they accept reservations.
 It is also open until midnight, which beats Blue Lagoons 10:00pm closing.

 I recommend soaking in the evening, where you can watch the sun slowly set over the horizon and the steam gradually thicken as the night air cools.

 Curving around the eastern side of the island and towards the south will bring encounters of more vast mountains, more waterfalls and welcomes the first sight glaciers.
 Iceland is home to Vatnajӧkull, which is Europe’s largest glacier.
 In this portion of the country, some homes have a waterfall and a glacier in their backyard.

 Around every turn is a pull off attraction or road that leads to a waterfall or a valley or a mountain.
 Any land that isn’t privately owned is free game, and that rocks my world.